Never miss an important update |

 O2+< O2 < O2– < O22-

-Bond order of f2+ the pale, yellow-green hue of the F2 reflects the natural fluorine gas that exists.
-This is a halogen that interacts with metals and creates salts, including sodium as well as fluoride.
+Bond order of f2+ This halogen interacts with metals and creates salts, including sodium and fluoride.

-In an attempt to discover the cumulative electrons in bonding (Nb) as well as maximum anti-bonding (Nb), we must analyze or report the structure through the diagram of the F2 molecular orbital.
+To discover the cumulative electrons in bonding (Nb) and maximum antibonding (Nb), we must analyse or report the structure through the diagram of the F2 molecular orbital.

 In terms of maintaining cohesion, you require 1/2(number of bonding electrons - no of anti-monopolistic consequently; F2+, F2.So, F2+>F2);